- White-berry mistletoe

 For Healthcare Professionals

 Mistletoe is a semi-parasitic plant that grows on various host trees.
-Extracts of this plant are used for a variety of conditions including cancer, HIV, hepatitis, and degenerative joint disease.
+Mistletoe extracts are used for a variety of conditions including cancer, HIV, hepatitis, and degenerative joint disease.
 Oral preparations are available as dietary supplements and homeopathic remedies.
-However, research reported in the literature has only evaluated parenterally administered formulations thus far, which are not approved for use in the United States by the Food and Drug Administration.
+However, most clinical research has evaluated only parenteral formulations thus far, which are not approved for use in the United States by the Food and Drug Administration.